Art Therapy is a type of therapy that uses creativity to help improve and enhance your mental and emotional well-being.

 You may even have fun doing it!

 Being creative, we will find a way to make it work!

-The good news is that in general people are resilient and we will overcome these challenges, but sometimes we need a little help and need to find other ways to cope.
+In general people are resilient and you can overcome these challenges.
+Sometimes we need a little help and need to find other ways to cope.